 So if never invested based on PE multiple or peer valuation, why should exit strategy be based on PE Multiples?

-2. Because the Stock has Gone Up
+2. Now When the Stock has Gone Up

 Because you are making profits doesn’t mean it is time to book them.